Azure/k8s-infra/hack/generator/spec/case-study-rolling-storage-versions.md

 The storage version of `Person` written by the preview release will have no values for `FirstName`, `LastName`, and `MiddleName`.

-These kinds of cross-version conversions cannot be automatically generated as they require more understanding the semantic changes between versions.
+These kinds of cross-version conversions cannot be automatically generated as they require more understanding of the semantic changes between versions.

 To allow injection of manual conversion steps, interfaces will be generated as follows: